Sahil-Gulati/PHPHump/README.md

 # PHPHump #

 This framework is designed and authored, with an aim to separate `PHP` and `HTML`.
 Usually it is a messy task to understand PHP and HTML in combined state.
-This framework allows you to have a clean environment, while working on any environment whether it is production and staging.
-It support no. of features with a simple and light weight framework.
+This framework allows you to have a clean environment, while working on code base whether it is production and staging.
+It support no. of features like dynamic templating, dynamic assigning, variable definition, html switching etc.

 ## Installation